 During this period, a focus on keeping beds as full as possible was a continued key strategy, given the need to respond to probable and actual COVID-19 positive tests among patients and staff at the following facilities: ESH, WSH, Fort Steilacoom, and Maple Lane.
-Maple Lane and Fort Steilacoom reduced census to 25 clients each.
+Maple Lane and Fort Steilacoom reduced census to 25 clients each and often had to operate at a lower census due to COVID-19 induced admissions holds.
 Each facility made these changes to allow for social distancing within the facility and to accommodate a quarantine room.
 ESH has been limited to a single forensic admission ward, which has limited its bed availability and admissions pace.
 As part of the Trueblood Contempt Settlement Agreement, Yakima was scheduled to close by the end of 2021, but the contractor made the decision to close in August due to pandemic-related staff retention issues.
 Toward the end of Q4 2021, the Omicron variant began emerging as a more infectious successor to the previously dominant Delta strain of COVID-19 and began impacting BHA facility operations.
-More significant operational impacts in Q1 2022 are expected from Omicron.
+Omicron infections spiked throughout BHA facilities in January and February 2022 leading to numerous COVID-19 related restrictions, admissions holds, staffing shortages, and patient quarantines.
+This period of the pandemic was notable for the most significant spike in infections and direct operational impact BHA-wide.

 A needs projection and bed capacity study was completed during Q4 2018 with the TriWest Group, a consultancy organization, to determine the feasibility of and timeframe for compliance with court orders.
 The impact of community-based competency evaluation on the demand for inpatient competency evaluation and restoration beds were measured by TriWest Group.
 Results of this study were unable to identify any correlation (e.g., homelessness, arrest rates, etc.) to the increases in referrals.